-Currently, the directors of the ICC are responsible for preparing accounts in respect of the ICC and its Cells in accordance with the Law and the ICC is responsible for keeping its accounting records and those in respect of each of its Cells.
-Changes to the Law (expected in May 2021), will mean the directors of the Cell (not the ICC) will be responsible for preparing the Cell's accounts.
+The directors of the Cell (not the ICC) are responsible for preparing the Cell's accounts.
 The ICC may prepare consolidated accounts and a combined directors' report in respect of the ICC and its Cells.

 Like a non-cellular company, a Cell must appoint an auditor for each financial year unless it has passed a waiver resolution or the directors reasonably resolve that audited accounts are unlikely to be required.